suyttthideptrai/FITSpecialSubjectDocker/README.md

-Docker image for BE FE deployment :v
+Docker image for BE FE deployment
+Currently not a complete pipeline yet, still need BE ip modification for endpoints